tigrisdata/tigris-docs/docs/intro.md

 We are fully committed to open source and embrace the open exchange of information, collaborative development and transparency.

-TigrisDB is licensed under the terms of the
+Tigris is licensed under the terms of the
 [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0)